elastic/stream/README.md

 If `--lumberjack-parse-json` is used then the input data is parsed as JSON and the resulting data is sent as a batch.

+## GCS Output Reference

+The GCS output is used to collect data from the configured source, create a GCS bucket, and populate it with the incoming data.
+When specifying a (`--addr`) which should be a combination of both host and port, usually pointing to a locally running emulator, the client will be overriding the configured API endpoint, which defaults to the public google storage API, towards the emulator instead.
+The emulator does not require authentication.

+### Options

+- `gcs-bucket`: The name of the GCS bucket that should be created, should not already exist.
+- `gcs-object`: The name of the GCS object that will be populated with the collected data, using the configured GCS bucket.
+- `gcs-projectid`: The related projectID used when creating the bucket, this is required to be changed from the default value when not using an emulator.